Written by Steve Madsen, CPA — licensed since 1993.

 Most business owners assume tax preparation and tax planning are the same thing.
+Understanding the difference can determine whether a business owner simply reports taxes — or strategically reduces them.
 In reality, they serve very different purposes — and confusing the two is one of the main reasons small business owners overpay in taxes.

 On one hand, tax preparation focuses on reporting what already happened.
 On the other hand, tax planning focuses on shaping what will happen next.

-Because these two services work at different stages of the year, understanding the distinction can save thousands of dollars and prevent costly surprises.
+Because these services occur at different stages of the year, business owners who understand the distinction can often save thousands of dollars and avoid costly surprises.

 What Is Business Tax Preparation?